gplanchat/php-oop-api/doc/sorting.md

 This document decribes a way to make uniform collections/array sorting in an OO-style.

-It also suggests some upgrades to the `SeekableIterator` (with BC break) to handle more easily and effectively sortings.
+It also suggests some new iterator `BidirectionalSeekableIterator` to handle more easily and effectively sortings.

 A quicksort (actually very uneffective) could be implemented this way :